The Walking Dead: The Final Season: Plot

-Clementine incapacitates Minerva, frees the children, and overpowers Lilly, who is then held at gunpoint by AJ.
+Clementine incapacitates Minerva, frees the children, and fights Lilly into submission, who is then held at gunpoint by AJ.
 Clementine can tell him to kill or spare her; if spared, Lilly murders James.
 During the chaos, the bomb goes off and the ship explodes.
 Clementine and AJ escape the sinking boat as Lilly (if spared) flees on a raft while the other raiders are overwhelmed by walkers.
-If James is alive, he leaves the group after quarreling with Clementine over AJ killing Lilly, potentially aiding their escape, depending on choices.
+If James is alive, he leaves the group after arguing with Clementine over AJ killing Lilly, potentially aiding their escape, depending on choices.
 Clementine, AJ, and Tenn meet with either Louis or Violet, who leads them back to Ericson.
-After reaching a partially collapsed bridge, the group is attacked by a bitten, dying Minerva, who has led a horde of walkers to them.
+After reaching a partially collapsed bridge, the group is attacked by a bitten, crazed Minerva, who has led a horde of walkers to them.
 Clementine fights off Minerva, who slashes her ankle, and crosses the bridge with AJ.
 Louis or Violet try to make Tenn cross as well, but he is too stunned to move; if Clementine previously trusted AJ, putting the confidence in him to make hard decisions, he shoots Tenn to save Louis or Violet, otherwise, he will tell Louis or Violet to throw Tenn across the gap, thus saving him, but resulting in the other person getting devoured.

 While escaping the horde, a walker bites Clementine's wounded leg.
 Clementine and AJ take shelter in James' barn, which is quickly surrounded by walkers.
 A weakened Clementine urges AJ to escape on his own by covering himself in walker guts, then asks him to either kill her or leave her to turn.
 Regardless of her request, AJ swings Minerva's axe at her.
-Some time later, it is revealed that AJ chose to amputate Clementine's leg, saving her life, and the two have finally found peace and a home at Ericson.
+Sometime later, it is revealed that AJ chose to amputate Clementine's leg, saving her life, and the two have finally found peace and a home at Ericson.